-UPDATE 4-Suspect charged with 5 murders in shotgun attack on Maryland newsroom
+UPDATE 5-Suspect charged with 5 murders in shotgun attack on Maryland newsroom

-(Adds police name suspect in 2nd paragraph, details on newspaper production in 8th paragraph)
+(Adds Annapolis mayor’s comments in paragraphs 9-10, details on arrest in 20th paragraph)

 By Warren Strobel